abdelaziz-mahdy/backend-benchmark/Contribution.md

 2. **Prepare Scripts**:
    - Copy the `docker_build_and_run.sh` from an existing framework.
 Minimal edits are needed to adjust paths.
-   - Prepare a `docker-compose.yml` file with standard services:
+   - Prepare a `docker-compose.yml` file with the required services:
      - Database
      - Benchmark
      - Tester (e.g., Locust)